xtools-at/subnet-bootstrap/README.md

 - Verify that the snapshot is available for the region you want to deploy your VPS to
 - Select "Create droplet" and spin up a VPS using the snapshot
 - If this node is supposed to become a validator, proceed with the steps for _Add node as subnet validator_ below
+  - To "import" an existing validator (e.g. when moving instances), you'll have to copy over the contents in `~/.avalanchego/staking/*` and restart the the node
 - If you want it to be a RPC node instead, open `~/.avalanchego/configs/node.json` and add `"http-host": ""` to the config file

 ## Bootstrap node with script
 This downloads the AvalancheGo node client, Avalanche CLI, and adds all necessary config for our Dev Subnet for Ubuntu/Debian based VPS.